LucasKook/dare/README.md

 ```

 Conditional on `H + X + A = 0`, this generates responses with a Chi-square
 distribution with three degrees of freedom.
-In this example, we treat `H` as
-hidden.

-We set up and fit continuous outcome logistic anchor regression below with
+We set up and fit continuous outcome
-regularization parameter `xi = 10`.
+logistic anchor regression below with regularization parameter `xi = 10`:
 ```r
 m <- ColrDA(Y ~ X, data = train, anchor = ~ A, xi = 10,
             optimizer = optimizer_adam(0.1))